Scott's 50s Biography

 An obsession to motivate kids to learn rather than force-feeding a fraudulent, unrelentingly boring, memorization-based regimen & enforced by destructive testing.
 ALL lectures & tests were replaced with hands-on, critical & creative thinking projects.

-2. Solo Outdoor Adventures:
+2. Domestic Solo Travel:

 My Universal